VespucciProject/mlpack_for_MSVC/README.md

 # MLPACK_for_MSVC
+Files for building MLPACK and it's dependencies using the Microsoft Visual Studio Compiler.

 The releases include MLPACK build using MSVC 2015.
-To build for other versions of MSVC, try the instructions below (keep in mind that older compilers may not work since MLPACK relies on some modern features)
+To build for other versions of MSVC, try the instructions below (keep in mind that older compilers may not work since MLPACK relies on some modern features).
-Files for building MLPACK and it's dependencies using the Microsoft Visual Studio Compiler.
 Instructions:
 Build the following libraries:
   * OpenBLAS (optimized BLAS) (http://www.openblas.net/)